kemitchell/pull-stream/README.md

 Very simple transform streams must be able to transfer back pressure instantly.

-This is a problem in node streams, pause is only transferred on write, so on a long chain (`a.pipe(b).pipe(c)`), if `c` pauses, `b` will have to write to it to pause, and then `a` will have to write to `b` to pause.
+This is a problem in Node streams.
+Pause is only transferred on write, so on a long chain (`a.pipe(b).pipe(c)`), if `c` pauses, `b` will have to write to it to pause, and then `a` will have to write to `b` to pause.
 If `b` only transforms `a`'s output, then `a` will have to write to `b` twice to